 The grapes are picked during the first light of morning – hence its name, Dawn’s Light – in order to preserve every bit of their flavour.
 This bottle-refermented Turbiana gives the grape variety the opportunity to stretch its varietal power to the utmost and find new expressive pathways, a challenge that the best growing seasons will meet, with impressive results.

-The great talent of our unique clay soils gives rise to this traditional method sparkling wine, whose grapes are early harvested and manually selected with great care to preserve integrity and acidity that are the basis of this great wine.
+The great talent of our unique clay soils gives rise to this traditional method sparkling wine, which owes its name to the habit of harvesting the grapes at dawn to preserve their freshness.
 Obtained from the soft pressing of Turbiana, it represents the most exuberant and enticing face of our native grape variety.

 Accurate selection of the most suitable grapes for the production of this wine in our vineyards located in the small village of Montonale; thanks to the excellent sunlight exposure and the good ventilation, the grapes can reach a perfect ripeness.

-A pale yelow colour with bright golden hues, it offers a fine and persistent perlage, which makes the wine even more shiny.
+A pale yellow colour with bright golden hues, it offers a fine and persistent perlage, which makes the wine even shinier.
 The nose reveals a blanket of luminous scents: white flowers, acacia honey, nectarine, lychee, honey melon, with a whiff of yeast to enrich the complexity of the bouquet.
-It tickles the palate with its ultrarefined, delicate perlage alongside the invigorating acidity and the silky creaminess that give it a delicious texture.
+It tickles the palate with its ultra-refined, delicate perlage alongside the invigorating acidity and the silky creaminess that give it a delicious texture.
 An energizing mineral note adds intensity and purity to the long-lasting finish.